No headlines found.

 ICSH has a beta of 0.00, meaning it tends to be less sensitive to market movements.
 ICSH has a correlation of 0.04 to the broad based SPY ETF.

-ICSH has underperformed the market in the last year with a price return of +4.8% while the SPY ETF gained +20.0%.
-ICSH has also underperformed the stock market ETF in the last 3 month and 2 week periods returning +1.1% and +0.1%, respectively, while the SPY returned +4.4% and +0.5%, respectively.
+ICSH has underperformed the market in the last year with a return of +4.4%, while SPY returned +16.1%.
+This shows that you would have done better investing in the overall market (through SPY) over the last year than in ICSH shares.
+However, ICSH has outperformed the market in the last 3 month and 2 week periods, returning +0.8% and 0.0%, while SPY returned -4.3% and -4.4%, respectively.
+This indicates ICSH has been having a stronger performance recently.